-As well as a whole lot more useful information you won’t find anywhere else about this unique, potentially useful drug.
+As well as a whole lot more useful information you won’t find anywhere else.

 What Is Cyclobenzaprine?

-Cyclobenzaprine is a skeletal muscle relaxant which was originally developed by the pharma giant, Johnson & Johnson.
+Cyclobenzaprine is a skeletal muscle relaxant which was originally developed by Johnson & Johnson.

 The patent on the original Cyclobenzaprine has long-since expired, so it’s commonly sold in the generic form (labeled Cyclobenzaprine), but is (or has been) marketed under the brand names: